 - Only the tuition fee can be paid via the KMO-portefeuille.
 This means that you cannot pay for course material, sports card, culture card, insurance, access to the digital learning environment for exam contracts and the administrative costs charged at deregistration.

-- The application for the KMO-portefeuille must be submitted within two weeks after the start of the training!
+- The application for the KMO-portefeuille must be submitted within two weeks after the start of the study program!
 Afterwards, this can no longer be accepted.

-- The start date of the course is the start date of the academic year or your actual enrolment date.
+- The start date of the study program is the start date of the academic year or your actual enrolment date.

 - You must always mention the correct tuition fee rate with your application.
-Take this into account when you register and draw up your ISP.
+Take this into account when you register and register your ISP.

 - As a service provider, you choose Odisee - Programmes with recognition number DV.O100326 or KU Leuven Campus Brussels with recognition number DV.
 O103 607